DigitalHolography/Pulsewave/README.md

 # PulseWave

 PulseWave is a software used to extract biomarkers from videos created by HoloDoppler.
-It process determines the Blood Flow Rate, the Velocity, or the Arterial Resistivity Index of the blood vessel in the eye of a patient with the help of an automatic segmentation of the arteries and veins.
+It process determines the Blood Volume Rate, the Velocity, or the Arterial Resistivity Index of the blood vessel in the eye of a patient with the help of an automatic segmentation of the arteries and veins.

 ## Problem It Solves